 Address: The Intermark mall, Kampung Datuk Keramat, 50450 Kuala Lumpur, Wilayah Persekutuan Kuala Lumpur, Malaysia

-Malaysia Boleh! (translates to “Malaysia can do it”) is a relatively new food court in the basement of the Four Season’s Hotel.
+Malaysia Boleh! (translates to “Malaysia can do it”) is a popular food court in the basement of the Four Season’s Hotel in Kuala Lumpur.
 You can reach it by going into Robinson’s (a large department store) and taking the escalator to the bottom floor.

 The food court has a lot of options but not the biggest selection of seating.
 Getting a table during lunchtime on weekdays is near to impossible.
 I would recommend getting your meal take-away if you cannot find a seat and having it in KLCC Park.

 Malaysia Boleh! aims to recreate authentic Malaysian street food.
-The food court is decorated in colonial style creating the illusion of dining on a busy street.
+The food court is decorated in colonial style creating the illusion of dining on a busy street of historic Kuala Lumpur.

 Malaysia Boleh! is located right next to the twin towers which makes it ideal as a lunch stop when you’re tired of sightseeing.